 Overview of Investment Banking Internship Programs

-Most investment banks offer an investment banking internship program each year, hiring a number of Summer Analysts and Associates to work for 9-12 weeks in their offices.
-These programs are great for both parties: the interns get phenomenal experience and get to see what its like to work at the firm, and the banks get to see the interns’ skills, work ethic, and personality fit, first hand, before deciding if they want to hire them fulltime.
-More: read an investment banking job description.
+Most investment banks offer an investment banking internship program each year, hiring a number of summer Analysts and Associates to work for 9-12 weeks in their offices.
+These programs are great for both parties – the interns get phenomenal experience and get to see what it’s like to work at the firm, and the banks get to see the interns’ skills, work ethic, and personality fit, first hand, before deciding if they want to hire them full time.
+Read an investment banking job description.

 A typical timeline is as follows: